Luc-VdH/SSRG_Backend_2021/README.md

-### To run the webserver:
+### To run the webserver (from the ssrg_backend directory):

 	make sure flask is installed, run: pip3 install flask

-	run the app.py script: python3 app.py
+	run the app.py script: python3 src/app.py
 	this will start up the server similar to npm start

 	open the browser and go to localhost:8000 to view the text returned from the server